Chart Color Schemes

 AreaSearch assessment of residential development activity positions St Marys - North St Marys among the top 25% of areas assessed nationwide

-North St Marys has seen approximately 160 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 800 homes have been approved, with an additional 20 approved so far in FY26.
-On average, 1.6 new residents arrived per year for each new home over these five years, suggesting a balanced supply and demand.
-However, this ratio has increased to 5.3 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.
+St Marys - North St Marys has seen approximately 160 new homes approved annually.
+Over the past five financial years, from FY-21 to FY-25, around 800 homes were approved, with a further 28 approved in FY-26 so far.
+On average, 1.6 new residents have arrived per new home over these five years, suggesting balanced supply and demand conditions.
+However, this ratio has intensified to 5.3 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.

-The average construction value of new homes is $212,000, which is lower than regional levels, offering more affordable housing options for buyers.
-This year, $92.5 million in commercial approvals have been registered, indicating strong local business investment.
-Compared to Greater Sydney, North St Marys has 93.0% more construction activity per person.
+New homes are being built at an average expected construction cost value of $212,000, which is under regional levels, offering more accessible housing choices for buyers.
+This year alone, $92.5 million in commercial approvals have been registered, suggesting strong local business investment.
+Compared to Greater Sydney, St Marys - North St Marys has 93.0% more construction activity per person.
 Recent construction comprises 26.0% detached dwellings and 74.0% townhouses or apartments, marking a significant shift from the current housing pattern of 61.0% houses.
-This trend may be due to diminishing developable land availability and evolving lifestyle preferences.
-With around 208 people per dwelling approval, North St Marys shows a developing market.
+This trend towards denser development provides accessible entry options for downsizers, investors, and entry-level buyers, potentially responding to diminishing developable land availability and evolving lifestyle preferences.
+With around 208 people per dwelling approval, St Marys - North St Marys exhibits characteristics of a growth area.

 Frequently Asked Questions - Development